ShawnGabriel/Stable-Diffusion-PyTorch/README.md

 # Stable Diffusion from Scratch using PyTorch

-This repo is a reimplementation of the paper "High-Resolution Image Synthesis with Latent Diffusion Models".
+This repo is a reimplementation of the paper _"High-Resolution Image Synthesis with Latent Diffusion Models"_ by Rombach and others.